Prathee07/c-internship-in-codsoft/README.md

 **TASK 2:SIMPLE CALCULATOR**
 Develop a calculator program that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Allow the user to input two numbers and choose an operation to perform.

-TASK 3:Build a simple console-based Tic-Tac-Toe game that allows two players to play against each other

 **TASK 3:TIC-TAC-TOE GAME**
 Build a simple console-based Tic-Tac-Toe game that allows two players to play against each other Game Board: Create a 3x3 grid as the game board.